+171 See the Code of Virginia §24.2-706(C)(4).

-- Obtain Instructions for Voting an Absentee Ballot for ballot type (ELECT-706-4). - Seal the ballot set in the Ballot Within Envelope A (ELECT-706-1). - Use Envelope B Statement of Voter for which there are two versions: - o UOCAVA (for UOCAVA voters only).
-175 - Statement of Voter (for all voters other than UOCAVA).
-(ELECT-706-2) - Self-address a return envelope with the VERIS generated return label. - Use the left-hand label printed from VERIS for the "Return Envelope." - Insert the "Return Envelope" and all the above materials into the "Mailing Envelope." - Affix the right-hand label to the "Mailing Envelope" and seal. - Use postage free "Mailing Envelope" for UOCAVA ballots.
+- Self-address a return envelope with the VERIS generated return label. - Use the left-hand label printed from VERIS for the "Return Envelope." - Insert the "Return Envelope" and all the above materials into the "Mailing Envelope." - Affix the right-hand label to the "Mailing Envelope" and seal. - Use postage free "Mailing Envelope" for UOCAVA ballots.